proksee-project/proksee-cmd/docs/developer/assemble.md

 ## AssemblyQuality

 Encapsulates many assembly statistic measurements (ex: N50, L50, number of contigs, assembly length) into a single object to facilitate passing this information around the pipeline much easier.

+## AssemblyStrategy

+Encapsulates information about an assembly stategy to follow, including whether or not to proceed with the strategy, a plain-language report to provide the user about the strategy, and the assembler to use for assembly.
+The assembler object should be proconfigured with all necessary parameters, such that only .assemble() needs to be called to perform the determined assembly.

+## ContaminationHandler

+Identifies, filters and otherwise handles contamination in assembled contigs.
+In particular, it's responsible for estimating contamination in the contigs, using MASH, and checking to see that the species estimated in individual contigs agrees with the species estimated for the entire read set.
+As contamination handling is very difficult and resource intense, this heuristic approach should help catch some of the worse cases of contamination in the assembled contig data.

+## Evaluation

+A simple, generic class representing an evaluation.
+It encapsulates two attributes: success (whether or not the subject was evaluated positively or negatively) and report (a plain-language text report explaining the evaluation).
+This class functions as a way to return a boolean from a test / evaluation / check alongside an explanation of the result.
+Evaluation is extended by AssemblyEvaluation, which contains more specific attributes for sequence assembly statistic evaluations.